balapraharsha/24F1002193-Git_challenge_lab_Day1/README.md

 # Git Challenge Lab – Day 1
 **Roll Number:** 24F1002193

-This submission is part of the IITM SEP 2025 Workshop Git Challenge.
+This submission is part of the IITM SEP 2025 Workshop Git Challenge. <br>
 This repository contains my work for the **Git Challenge Lab – Day 1**.
 The tasks demonstrate Git basics: commits, branching, merge conflicts, and history visualization.